Boulder08/chunknorris/README.md

 **--list-parameters**: Outputs a list of parameters that the selected encoder would use with your settings.

-**--qadjust**: ** EXPERIMENTAL ** Enables a special mode for running a faster first pass of the source in order to adjust the Q/CRF value by chunk to make the final quality level more constant.
+**--qadjust**: Enables a special mode for running a faster first pass of the source in order to adjust the Q/CRF value by chunk to make the final quality level more constant.
-The chunk data is output into the 'output' folder for validation.
+The chunk analysis data is output into the 'output' folder for validation.
 Works on svt-av1 and x265.
 Heavily based on trixoniisama's work available at https://github.com/trixoniisama/auto-boost-algorithm (algo v2.0), thanks!
 Requires Vapoursynth, vstools, LSMASHSource, fmtconv and vapoursynth-ssimulacra2.
+The results are saved in the output folder in a separate JSON file.
+If the script finds an existing result file, it prompts you to either reuse the results or recreate the file.

 **--qadjust-verify**: Enables a verification pass after the final encode is finished and will output the result in the 'output' folder. **NOTE: this pass can take a very long time as it uses the complete encoding script.**